-Join Ellen Minnig, Tax Director at PKF Mueller, for an in-depth interview on how the Wayfair decision changed the income tax landscape for businesses.
+Join Ellen Minnig for an in-depth interview on how the Wayfair decision changed the income tax landscape for businesses.
 In this episode, Ellen provides insight on state income tax nexus limitations, how to apply constitutional principles, and ways to minimize risk.

 [00:00:00] Ashley: Hi, I’m Ashley and you’re listening to the business Owner’s Guide Podcast ‘”Tips, Trends and Talks From a CPA.
 “Today, we welcome Ellen Minnig from our Tax Department for discussion on how the Wayfair decision changed the income tax landscape for businesses.
 But before we begin, let’s find out more about our guest.

 [00:00:26] Ashley: Ellen is a tax director here at PKF Mueller.
 She has over 20 years of tax experience in public accounting and industry work, and is also a key member of the Firm’s State and Local Tax Group.